huntdatacenter/docs/docs/coordination/agreements/get-going.md

 ::: tip NTNU

-At NTNU we prefer to locate service centers at the department level.
+For NTNU, Services centers are located at the Department level with Deputy Head of Department for Research as the center leader.
+#

 :::